 How much will this system cost?

 This will depend on your package and the type of solar system that you wish to install, but the good news is that solar costs are dropping all the time.
 In fact, many sources quote that the cost of installing solar has dropped by as much as 50% in the last 10 years.
 To give you a very rough idea though, here are the estimated average costs for current solar systems.

 For a guideline on this, most standard size homes with multiple occupants will require a system between 3kW and 5kW, though you should talk to an energy supplier for a more detailed quote based on your home.Back to top

-Any income or credits received from your feed in tariff are generally not taxable, as the system is deemed as for personal use and has not been installed with the purpose of making a profit.
-However, this may change if you’re panels are on a commercial premises.
+Any income or credits received from your feed-in tariff are generally not taxable, as the system is deemed as for personal use and has not been installed with the purpose of making a profit.
+However, this may change if your panels are on commercial premises.
 Check with your provider or tax specialist who will provide you with accurate information depending on your circumstance.

-Again, generally speaking you do not need to pay GST on your feed in tariff income, provided your income is less that $75,000 per year.
+Again, generally speaking, you do not need to pay GST on your feed-in tariff income, provided your income is less than $75,000 per year.
 This will be different for businesses though, who may need to pay GST.Back to top

 Home battery storage

 Another solar feature you might have heard of recently is the solar battery.
 This became highly publicised when the charismatic CEO of Tesla Motors, Elon Musk, announced a Tesla home battery in May of this year.
 Since then the topic has picked up speed and has been hailed as the future of home energy generation.
 They’re early days yet though, and there are still very few providers who offer this kind of technology.
 If you’re interested in knowing more, though, click the link below to see the battle of the batteries.